 We value that everyone is treated fairly and represented by public defenders with the highest degrees of passion, courage and commitment to their clients, their communities and their profession.

-We value community that provides for public defenders to work together to strengthen their skills, invigorate their commitment, support and inspire one another and build peer relationships that provide guidance and motivation.
+We strive to create a community where public defenders work together to strengthen their skills, invigorate their commitment, support and inspire one another and build peer relationships that provide guidance and motivation.

 We value and promote public defenders who advocate for change to positively impact their clients and communities.

-Gideon’s Promise was founded as a nonprofit in 2007 by Jonathan Rapping as the Southern Public Defender Training Center (SPDTC) with a fellowship from George Soros’ Open Society Foundations to answer the need for training and mentorship for public defenders working in under resourced communities in the South.
-Rapping spent 10 years as a public defender in Washington, D.C. and knew first-hand the turnover rate was high in public defense and sought to identify ways to sustain attorneys with a community of peers they could rely on for support.
+Gideon’s Promise was founded as a nonprofit in 2007 by Jonathan Rapping as the Southern Public Defender Training Center (SPDTC) with a fellowship from George Soros’ Open Society Foundations to answer the need for training and mentorship for public defenders working in under-resourced communities in the South.
+Rapping’s 10 year tenure as a public defender in Washington, D.C. gave him first-hand knowledge of the importance of peer relationships to provide professional and emotional support to the attorneys and combat the high turnover rate that plagues public defender offices.
 The Gideon’s Promise program model is based on client and community-focused values that serve as the foundation for the training, mentoring and leadership development public defenders receive from the organization.

 In 2010, the SPDTC received it’s 501 (c)(3) non-profit designation under the name Gideon’s Promise.
 The organization’s name was taken from the 1963 landmark case Gideon v.
 Wainwright in which the United States Supreme Court unanimously ruled that every person accused of a crime in America must be provided with a lawyer, regardless of their economic status or ability to pay.